-Learn how to build a cold frame and extend your growing season with Niki Jabbour, author of The Year Round Vegetable Gardener.
-We talk with Niki about how to use a cold frame to start plant early and keep your harvest going into winter, even in Canada! ( Niki lives in Nova Scotia, Canada, btw )
+Learn how to build a cold frame and extend your growing season with Nikki Jabbour, author of The Year Round Vegetable Gardener.
+We talk with Nikki about how to use a cold frame to start plant early and keep your harvest going into winter, even in Canada! ( Nikki lives in Nova Scotia, Canada, btw )

 We talk about ways to extend your growing season without spending a lot of money on fancy greenhouses, in other words, how to grow vegetables in the snow.
 The cool thing about Niki's outlook is that its based on her learning as you go method, much like gardenfork.
 Simple and easy, made out of recycled materials.